John Cabot University

-John Cabot University (JCU) is a private American-style university in Rome, Italy.
+John Cabot University (JCU) is a private American university in Rome, Italy.
 It was founded in 1972 and it offers undergraduate degrees, graduate degrees, and study abroad programs to English-speaking students.
-The university has more than 700 degree-seeking students and more than 1000 visiting students every year, representing over 80 nationalities.
-The average class size is fifteen students.
-The university consists of three campuses and two residence halls centrally located in Trastevere, Rome.
+The university has more than 700 degree-seeking students and more than 1000 visiting students every year, representing over 75 nationalities.
+The average class size is 15 students.
+The university consists of three campuses and three residence halls centrally located in Trastevere, Rome.
 The language of instruction is English.

 History

 The college was founded in 1972 and it was originally located within a religious school called Pro Deo University.
-It was named after 15th century Italian explorer Giovanni Caboto, also known as John Cabot, who opened the channels for further exploration of North America.
+It was named after 15th century Italian explorer John Cabot, who opened the channels for further exploration of North America and discovered Canada.

 As of 1978, most students at John Cabot were business majors, though some were getting an Associate of Arts degree.
-From 1985 to 1991, the university expanded or created programs in Art History, International Affairs and English Literature.
+From 1985 to 1991, the university expanded and created programs in Art History, International Affairs and English Literature.
 It was formerly academically associated with Hiram College in Hiram, Ohio.
 In 1991, the school became an independent university under the name John Cabot University and became accredited in 2003, thus endings its affiliation program with Hiram.
-The library moved, expanded, and was named after Frohring in 1999.
+The library moved, expanded, and was dedicated to benefactors Paul and Maxine Frohring in 1999.

 Academics

 John Cabot University is accredited by the Middle States Commission on Higher Education.
 It "follows the American system of education with a distinctive European character."
 The university offers associate and BA degrees in humanities subjects and in business administration.
 Classes are taught in English.
-In Fall 2017, John Cabot University launched a Master of Arts in Art History.
+In fall 2017, John Cabot University launched a Master of Arts in Art History.
 The Guarini Institute for Public Affairs provides lectures and events on world political and human rights themes.

 The Frank J. Guarini School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Undergraduate programs

-The university has 9 academic departments:
+The university has 11 academic departments: